samik314/samik314.github.io/_news/announcement_3.md

 ---

 <!-- A simple inline announcement with Markdown emoji! :sparkles: :smile: -->
-I joined Prof. Miguel A. Bessa's lab for my doctoral thesis. :sparkles: :smile:
+I joined Prof. Miguel A. Bessa's lab for my doctoral thesis.